Józef Kuraś: Controversy and Kuraś' diary

 There is a considerable amount of contradictory evidence presented by historians suggesting that Kuraś was personally guilty of a number of war crimes against Slovak refugees and advocated ethnic cleansing of Jews.

-Furthermore, the Slovakian equivalent of the IPN disputes his portrayal as a hero.
+Furthermore, the Slovak equivalent of the IPN disputes his portrayal as a hero.
 There is also evidence that he was complicit in the killings of Jewish refugees, including seven Jewish children.

 Most of the controversy around Kuraś centers around material found in his supposed diaries, including the most publicized one which was released by the Communist authorities he was actively fighting against.
 To complicate matters there are actually three sets of documents that are sometimes referred to as "Kuraś' diary", none of which have been conclusively determined to be authentic.

 According to Marcel Jesenský, "Kuraś personifies the famous dictum of the former US President Ronald Reagan: 'One man’s terrorist is another man’s freedom fighter.'"